Bondage and Beta Male Sexuality: Plot

-Professor Ian Duncan (John Oliver) asks for advice from Jeff Winger (Joel McHale) on seducing Britta Perry (Gillian Jacobs).
+Ian (John Oliver) asks for advice from Jeff (Joel McHale) on seducing Britta (Gillian Jacobs).
 On Jeff's recommendation, Ian tells Britta that he is going to a function for a political cause Britta cares about, and she decides to go with him.
-While there, she reconnects with old friends and realizes how they've changed.
+While there, she reconnects with old anarchist friends and realizes how they've changed.
 While watching Britta reconnect with her friends, Jeff soon becomes aroused by her, admitting to Ian that Britta's popularity turns him on.
-Ian sees this as a challenge, and he tells Jeff that if Britta's friends blow her off, he will be the shoulder to cry on.
+Ian sees this as a challenge and tells Jeff that if Britta's friends blow her off, he will be her shoulder to cry on.
 This soon happens when Britta's friends mock her for maintaining radical tendencies while they have become bourgeois.
-While Ian drives Britta home, they discuss the strange and fleeting nature of friendships, and he admits that Jeff is his only real friend, and not an extremely close one at that.
+While Ian drives Britta home, they discuss the strange and fleeting nature of friendships, and he admits that Jeff is his only real friend, not an extremely close one at that.
 Ian ultimately decides not to take advantage of Britta's emotional vulnerability; instead he drives her home and goes out drinking with Jeff, which ends up strengthening their friendship.

-Meanwhile, Abed Nadir (Danny Pudi) accidentally damages Professor Buzz Hickey's (Jonathan Banks) drawings with foam shot from his Kick-Puncher costume.
+Meanwhile, Abed (Danny Pudi) carelessly damages Professor Hickey's (Jonathan Banks) drawings with foam shot from his Kick-Puncher costume.
 Hickey decides to punish him by handcuffing him to his filing cabinet so that he will miss that night's premiere of the newest Kick-Puncher movie.
 Hickey shows his older cartoons to Abed, who pretends to like them so that he will let him go.
-When Hickey refuses to do so, Abed angrily admits that he thinks the cartoons are insipid and pointless and Hickey envies Abed's creativity.
-Later he returns and shows Hickey an unintentionally funny script he has written, suggesting they could collaborate to improve each other's writing.
+When Hickey refuses to do so, Abed angrily admits that he thinks the cartoons are insipid and pointless and that Hickey envies his creativity.
+Later Abed returns and shows Hickey an unintentionally funny script he has written, suggesting they could collaborate to improve each other's writing.